 Interests: recommender systems, weak supervision, partial supervision, computer vision, machine learning, deep learning

 PhD in Computer Science at University of California, Santa Barbara.
-Fall 2017 - August 2022 (expected)
+Class of 2022

 MS in Computer Science at University of California, Santa Barbara.
 Class of 2021

 BS in Computer Science at University of Tennessee, Knoxville.
 Class of 2017

 November 2022 - November 2022 Meta Platforms Inc, Research Scientist - ML Generalist